mattbasta/mattbasta.github.com/résumé.md

 January 2016 - Present

-I lead front-end development on Uber's Crystal Ball team, where we built software for performing financial forecasting and making predictions.
-I currently work on the EPM team, doing front-end work for financial forecasting and budgeting.
+I led front-end development on Uber's Crystal Ball team, where we built software for performing financial forecasting and making predictions.
+I currently work on the Finance Engineering team, leading front-end work for financial forecasting, planning, and data management.

+At Uber, I also built developer productivity tools and Node libraries for IBM's Cognos TM1 software and surrounding technologies.

 ### Senior Software Engineer, Box